jpanikulam/experiments/robotics_styleguide.md

 This is a short guideline for writing code that runs on robots.
+Common parlance is to call such a thing a styleguide.

+It begins with some notes on project planning and execution.
+Robots are large projects.
+As of 2019, they must involve both far-field science and rigorous engineering to succeed.

-At the very end are some notes on style.
+At the very end are some notes on actual text style.

 A few notes:
 * I use "user" to mean "user of your library", not "end user of the robot".
 Of course, the perfect robot has no end-user ;)